8 Most Anxious Cities in the U.S. (2023 Update)

 How to Manage Anxiety

 You don’t have to live in one of these eight cities to feel anxiety.
 Everyone has reason to stress these days, and it’s crucial to know your mental health and your efforts to manage it.
-Start today by trying these techniques to lead a more relaxed life:

 When left untreated, anxiety can create further mental distress by clouding judgment and causing poor decision-making.
 You may eventually experience depression and worsening physical symptoms such as chest pain, muscle tremors, and irregular bowel movements.
 Reach out to your doctor if anxiety is disrupting your daily life for therapist referrals or information on medications.